Staying on SNAP

 • Changes in the amount of legally obligated child support received.

-To report any of these changes, contact your county board of social services.
+To report any of these changes, contact your County Social Service Agency.

 Work Requirements